 Stony Creek Swim Center believes so strongly in getting babies in the water early that they offer free Water Babies lessons to infants aged 4 weeks to 5 months!
 These parent/child classes help tiny swimmers learn to associate the pool with fun rather than fear.
 The Indianapolis area has tons of other locations where you can register for baby swim lessons – find the right fit for your family here!

 Introduce Baby to the Magic of Music

-If your child is already bouncing along to the music in your home, encourage this interest and maybe even let them get their hands on some simple instruments in a class setting.
-The Center for the Performing Arts in Carmel offers a 6 week Child and Adult music class for babies and toddlers 10 months and older.
-Babies and caregivers engage in songs, rhymes, and simple movement in a small group of 5-10 children.
+If your child is already bouncing along to the music in your home, encourage this interest and maybe even let them get their hands on some simple instruments in a baby music class setting.
+The Center for the Performing Arts in Carmel offers a 6-week Child and Adult music class for babies and toddlers 10 months and older.
+Babies and caregivers engage in songs, rhymes, and simple movement in a small groups of 5-10 children.
 There are several other options for similar classes around Indy!

 Register for 1000 Books Before Kindergarten

 Make early literacy a priority in your home by signing Baby up for this simple program now!
 Each book you read counts, whether your child is hearing the story for the first time or you’ve read it together twenty times!
 Track your progress and earn prizes at 100, 500, and 1000 books read.
 Most libraries participate, including Indianapolis, Fishers, Noblesville, Greenfield, and more.